nathancarter/weblurch/doc/plan.md

 ## Background processing

- * Integrate BackgroundFunction objects thoroughly throughout the Background module and any of its clients
-   * `addTask` should construct a new BackgroundFunction instance every time it's called, and throw it away afterwards.
-   * Still wait for each task to complete before starting the next one, so that at most one background thread is running at once (for now).
  * Create a `worker.solo.litcoffee` script file in `src/` that is compiled into its own `worker.solo.js` file that lives in the app folder.
 This will require updating the build process.
 That file can be a stub at